RusselCS/NB-DNS-DOCS/world-notes.md

 ---

 **Drixel** - A quiet suburban town.
 Mostly neighborhoods.
 Home to some small restaurants or varying longevity, a decently-sized park, and North Rastro Public Academy.
 Also where most of the players live.
-**Downtown Rastro** - The busy downtown city.
-Absolutely huge.
-Your train pass puts you on a train that can *go* here, but disembarking  incurs a hefty fee.
 **Voxen** - Rastro's "historical district."
 Described as "overwhelmingly weeb," despite being in the country of origin and thus simply a bit more true to the country's older heritage.
 Several districts have been set aside within the town as homages to the heritage of other countries as well.
 A sort of "living museum," Voxen boasts a number of museums and libraries chronicling events throughout the history of the Electopia and the world.
 There is a forest past the northern border of town.
 **Naderen** - Rastro's industrial sector.
 Several factories and plants dot the area, providing labor to many robots and any companies that still believe in human labor.
 A geothermal powerplant is present near the base of Mt.
 Kaju.
 **Arcsen** - A more modernized suburban area than Drixel.
 Rapidly expanding construction sites are present, working to build offices and apartment complexes within the area.
 The Arcsen Shopping Center calls this area home, a 3-story mall with an open-air third floor.

+**--Train Pass B-Class--**
+**Downtown Rastro** - The busy downtown city.
+Absolutely huge.
+Many private companies take residence within the buildings here.
+In the center of the region is a large statue of the city's founder in front of city hall.
+**Modellis** - A popular suburban town at the peak of a major economic upswing.
+Rastro's Official HQ and SciLab branch call the same lot in this area home, just on the border with Downtown.
+There's a strange ruins here, a small part of which serves as a public attraction.
+Area is within its own school zone, so students from here will likely not be familiar to most of you.

 People You Should Know
 ---
 ---